 Ruurd Gerben Leegstra

-To plant a memorial tree in honor of Ruurd Gerben Leegstra, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ruurd Gerben Leegstra, please visit our Heartfelt Sympathies Store.

 04/04/1940 – 02/17/2020